Eugene, Oregon: Climate

 Like the rest of the Willamette Valley, Eugene lies in the Marine West Coast climate zone, with Mediterranean characteristics.
 Under the Köppen climate classification scheme, Eugene has a warm-summer Mediterranean climate (Köppen: Csb).
 Temperatures can vary from cool to warm, with warm, dry summers and cool, wet winters.
 Spring and fall are also moist seasons, with light rain falling for long periods.
 The average rainfall is 40.83 in, with the wettest "rain year" being from July 1973 to June 1974 with 75.59 in and the driest from July 2000 to June 2001 with 20.40 in.
 Measurements taken by NOAA over the past four decades have indicated a significant decline in average annual precipitation.
 From 1981 to 2010 inclusive, the reported annual average precipitation was 46.1 in, but for the thirty-year period ending in 2020, the annual average had declined 5.27 in, to 40.83 in.
-The figures from the second half of that period, or 2006 – 2020 inclusive, pointed to a further decline of more than 4 in, down to an annual average of 36.58 in.
+The figures from the second half of that period, or 2006 to 2020 inclusive, pointed to a further decline of more than 4 in, down to an annual average of 36.58 in.

 Winter snowfall does occur, but it is sporadic and rarely accumulates in large amounts: the normal seasonal amount is 4.9 in, but the median is zero.
 The record snowfall was 41.7 in of accumulation due to a pineapple express on January 25–29, 1969.
 Ice storms, like snowfall, are rare, but occur sporadically.

 The hottest months are July and August, with a normal monthly mean temperature of 67.8 to 67.9 °F, with an average of 16 days per year reaching 90 F. The coolest month is December, with a mean temperature of 40.6 °F, and there are 52 mornings per year with a low at or below freezing, and 2 afternoons with highs not exceeding the freezing mark.
 The coldest daytime high of the year averages 32 F, reaching the freezing point.